-Part of building trust involves making a daily effort to better yourself as a person and a leader.
-Take time to develop not only your professional skills, increasing your capability as a business owner, but also to develop your empathy and respect for those that work for you.
-Your employees will feel comfortable approaching you if they feel that they can talk to you.
+Building trust involves making a daily effort to better yourself as a person and a leader.
+Take time to develop your professional skills, increasing your capability as a business owner and building your empathy and respect for those who work for you.
+Your employees will feel comfortable approaching you if they can talk to you.

 One of the best ways to build trust between yourself and your employees is to communicate effectively with them.
-Make yourself available and no matter the size of your company, take the time to learn the names and stories of the people you work with.
+You can make yourself available, and no matter the size of your company, take the time to learn the names and stories of the people you work with.
 Employees trust leaders who care, and creating an open line of dialogue lets them know they won’t be punished for voicing opinions.

-Finally, it’s important to remember that everyone makes mistakes, but it’s how you handle those mistakes that matter most.
+Finally, it’s important to remember that everyone makes mistakes, but how you handle those mistakes matters most.
 If you break someone’s trust or act in a way that is incongruent with the leadership style you want to embody, apologize and make things right.
-Your employees will appreciate having a humble leader, with a well-managed ego, and willing to learn from everyone’s mistakes.
+Your employees will appreciate having a humble leader with a well-managed ego willing to learn from everyone’s mistakes.

-Not sure how to make the Law of Solid Ground work for your business?
+How do you make the Law of Solid Ground work for your business?
 I can help.
-Fill out my contact form and let’s schedule a complimentary video coaching call.
-I highly recommend that you buy this book and learn how to maximize your leadership effectiveness.
+Please fill out my contact form and schedule a complimentary video coaching call.
+I highly recommend buying this book and learning how to maximize your leadership effectiveness.